 Sketches by Jack Newman, M.D.

-WAIT UNTIL BABY’S MOUTH IS WIDE OPEN BEFORE PULLING HIM ON.
+WAIT UNTIL BABY’S MOUTH IS WIDE OPEN BEFORE GETTING HIM ON.
 Whatever you need to do to get his mouth open, do that thing.

 ** As a practical matter, this part is hard.
 The reason is because your baby will be crying out of hunger and possibly flailing around.
 Your instinct will be to get him latched on as soon as humanly possible because OMAGAH, he is starving – just listen to that crying(!!) – and I need to get him food, STAT!